faanross/faanross.github.io/content/posts/post-1.md

 Go ahead and start-up the VM once again, we'll now get to configuring our VM.

-# Configuration
 # Deep disable MS Defender + Windows updates

 I call this 'deep disable' because simply toggling off the switches in `Settings` won't actually fully disable Defender and Updates.
-Windows looks at you like a little brother - it feels the need to protect you a bit, most of the time without you even knowing.
+You see, Windows thinks of you as a younger sibling - it feels the need to protect you a bit, most of the time without you even knowing.
 (Unlike Linux of course which will allow you to basically nuke your entire OS if you so desired.)

+{{< figure src="/img/winlin.jpeg" title="" class="custom-figure" >}}

 And just so you know why it is we're doing this:
 - We are disabling Defender so that the AV won't interfere with us attacking the system.
 Now you might think well this represents an unrealistic situation since in real-life we'll always have our AV running.
 Thing is, this is a simulation - we are simulating an actual attack.
-Yes the AV might pick up on our mischevious escapades here since we are using very well-known and widely-used malware (Metasploit mainly).
-But, if you are being attacked by and actual threat actor worth their salt they likely won't be using something so familiar as default Metasploit modules - they will likely be capcable of using analogous technologies that your AV will not pick up on.
+Yes the AV might pick up on our mischievous escapades here since we are using very well-known and widely-used malware (Metasploit mainly).
+But, if you are being attacked by an actual threat actor worth their salt they likely won't be using something so familiar as default Metasploit modules - they will likely be capable of using analogous but obfuscated technologies that your AV will not pick up on.
-- As for updates, we disable this because sometimes we can spend all this time configuring and setting things up and then one day we boot our VM up, Windows does it's automatic update schpiel, and suddenly things are broken.
+- As for updates, we disable this because sometimes we can spend all this time configuring and setting things up and then one day we boot our VM up, Windows does it's whole automatic update schpiel, and suddenly things are broken.
 This is thus simply to support the stability of our long-term use of this VM.

 1. **Disable Tamper Protection**
     1. Hit the `Start` icon, then select the `Settings` icon.
-    2. Selet **`Update & Security `**.
+    2. Select **`Update & Security `**.
     3. In LHS column, select `Windows Security`, then click `Open Windows Security`.
     4. A new window will pop up.
 Click on `Virus & threat protection`.
     5. Scroll down to the heading that says `Virus & threat protection settings` and click on `Manage settings`.